Reiningecho90/chances-discord-bot-public/README.md

 - Conducted a small unit test on 3.10.0 and all files still work, pushing code wiht that version with v1.2 (12/6/2021)
 - Closed issues on code and evrsion changes (12/7/2021)
 - Updated all local code folders with new code, everything is ready for push on code side as of right now.
 New chanegs might come soon (12/7/2021)
+- Working on the icon to finish up existing issues, more feature requests are coming soon (12/8/2021)